scrapy/scrapy/docs/topics/loaders.rst

 or by source format (HTML, XML, etc) without becoming a nightmare to maintain.

 .. note:: Item Loaders are an extension of the itemloaders_ library that make it
-    easier to work with Scrapy by adding support for :ref:`Items <topics-items>` and :ref:`responses <topics-request-response>`.
+    easier to work with Scrapy by adding support for :ref:`items <topics-items>` and :ref:`responses <topics-request-response>`.

 Using Item Loaders to populate items